cetic/fadi/doc/USERMANAGEMENT.md

 * `uid={username},cn=admin,dc=ldap,dc=cetic,dc=be`
 * `uid={username},ou=developers,dc=ldap,dc=cetic,dc=be`

 where `{username}` will be overwritten by the value the user passes as username in the authentication screen.
-Let's suppose we only have those two templates, when the user david passes his name for authentication, for him to successfully sign in, his entry should be one of the following:
+Let's suppose we only have those two templates, when the user David passes his name for authentication.
+For him to successfully sign in, his entry should be one of the following:

 * `uid=david,ou=admins,dc=ldap,dc=cetic,dc=be`
 * `uid=david,ou=developers,dc=ldap,dc=cetic,dc=be`

-which means if david is not in the developers group or the admins group, he will not be able to sign in.
+which means if David is not in the `developers` or `admins` groups, he will not be able to sign in.

 A sample configuration can be found in the `jupyterhub:auth` section of the default FADI [`values.yaml` file](https://github.com/cetic/helm-fadi/blob/master/values.yaml)

-More details on using LDAP with JupyterHub in the [Jupyter documentation](https://z2jh.jupyter.org/en/stable/authentication.html#authenticating-with-ldap),
+More details on using LDAP with JupyterHub in the [Jupyter documentation](https://z2jh.jupyter.org/en/stable/authentication.html#authenticating-with-ldap).

 ### Superset